Tax Guide for Liquor Store Operators and Owners

 Newspapers and Magazines

-Newspapers, magazines, and other periodicals you sell to your customers are taxable.
+Sales of newspapers, magazines, and other periodicals to your customers are taxable.

 Manufacturer's Coupons, Rebates, and Other Promotions

-If you accept discount coupons that allow your customers to purchase merchandise at a reduced price, tax is due on the amount you receive for the sale, plus any amount you receive from a third party as payment.
+If you accept discount coupons that allow your customers to purchase merchandise at a reduced price, you owe tax on the amount you receive for the sale, plus any amount you receive from a third party as payment.

-In cases where you offer your customers a store discount on taxable merchandise, you are not being paid by any third party.
-You owe tax only on the amount received from your customer.
+When you offer your customers a store discount on taxable merchandise and you are not being paid by any third party, you only owe tax on the amount received from your customer.

-A manufacturer's discount is one where you receive money from a manufacturer or other party as reimbursement.
+A manufacturer's coupon is when a manufacturer gives you money as reimbursement.
 The amount you receive from a manufacturer or other third party as reimbursement for a discount is considered part of your gross receipts and is taxable, along with the amount you receive from your customer.

-For more information, please see publication 113, Coupons, Discounts, and Rebates.
+For more information, see publication 113, Coupons, Discounts, and Rebates.

 Lottery Sales